ousiax/ousiax.github.io/_posts/2018-12-29-tcpdump-examples.md

 tcpdump -vv src mars and not dst port 22
 ```

-Keep in mind that when you're building complex queries you minght have to group your options using single quotes.
+Keep in mind that when you're building complex queries you might have to group your options using single quotes.
 Single quotes are used in order to tell `tcpdump` to ignore certain special characters—in this case below the "()" brackets.
 The same technique can be used to group using other expressions such as `host`, `port`, `net`, etc.

 ```sh
 tcpdump 'src 10.0.2.4 and (dst port 3389 or 22)'